basho-labs/the-basho-community/README.md

 ### What Should Be Part of a Riak Community Release?

-For the purposes of this project, a community release can include anything that's not code, though work related to code (e.g. releasing a new client library definitely counts).
-Basically anything that contributes to the advancement of the community as a whole.
+For the purposes of this project, a community release can include anything that's not code specific to Riak products, though work related to code (e.g. releasing a new client library definitely counts).
+Anything that contributes to the advancement of the community as a whole.
 A partial list of examples:

 * A blog post about your team's Riak usage
 * A presentation at a local meetup and accompanying slide deck